 Similarly, while marijuana is now legal to possess and use in California, it is illegal to sell outside of a licensed dispensary.
 Selling marijuana to an adult is a misdemeanor and if you sell it, or even give it for free, to someone under 21, you will face felony charges punishable by up to four years in prison or even longer if the buyer was under 14.
 It is legal to share and freely give marijuana to adults over 21, so this can be a defense in some cases if there is no evidence the person receiving the marijuana paid for it or was underage.

 Guns and Drugs Don’t Mix

 It’s worth noting that carrying a gun and drugs and any amount of drugs in public at the same time is a distinct crime punishable by up to four years in prison.
-It doesn’t matter if the drugs were for sale or not, only that the substance in question was cocaine, methamphetamine, heroin, PCP or a chemically similar drug such as crack.
+It doesn’t matter if the controlled substances were for sale or not, only that the specific substance in question was cocaine, methamphetamine, heroin, PCP or a chemically similar drug such as crack.